DanielleCoyne/RNA-Seq/MasterNotes.md

         414129 (35.05%) aligned exactly 1 time
         48877 (4.14%) aligned >1 times
 98.20% overall alignment rate.
+The alignment rates and further details about the alignment results for the other files in this experiment are summarized in https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?usp=sharing.
+## Sorting and Indexing
-Used samtools to convert the mapped reads from a .sam file to a sorted .bam file.
+I used samtools to convert the mapped reads from a .sam file (sequence aligntment map) to a sorted and indexed .bam file.
+The file was sorted according to the default coordinate (the leftmost coordinate).
+Then, the file was indexed to generate the file WTC1.srt.bam.bai.